Florence M. Rice: Career

-After completing the eight grade, Florence Rice went to work as a domestic seamstress.
+After completing the eighth grade, Florence Rice went to work as a domestic seamstress.
 She became a member of the International Ladies Garment Workers Union.
-In 1962, she participated in a congressional hearing held by Adam Clayton Powell, Jr., which probed discriminatory union policies and practices towards African Americans and Latinos; she testified regarding the situation in the International Ladies' Garment Workers' Union.
-It is noted that after the congressional hearings Rice was blacklisted and marginalized by the garment industry, which prompted her to start the Harlem Consumer Education Council in the 1960s.
+In 1962, she participated in a congressional hearing held by Adam Clayton Powell Jr., which probed discriminatory union policies and practices towards African Americans and Latinos.
+She testified regarding the situation in the International Ladies' Garment Workers' Union.
+It is noted that after the congressional hearings, Rice was blacklisted and marginalized by the garment industry, which prompted her to start the Harlem Consumer Education Council in the 1960s.

 Rice was a member of ILGWU Local 155, and it is documented in the book Race Traitor, by Noel Ignatiev and John Garvey, that she said she was told that if she testified at the Congressional Committee Hearings before the Ad Hoc Subcommittee on the Investigation of the Garment Industry, she would "never work again in the garment industry".

 The Harlem Consumer Education Council waged boycotts and picket lines against many Harlem grocery stories that would not hire African Americans.
 Rice also challenged corporations that discriminated against African Americans.
 One of her biggest victories was against the New York State Public Service Commission, which was forced to stop charging low-income residents pre-installation fees.

 Rice organized Harlem housewives to check store prices and products.
-They picketed supermarkets, once closed a paint store in Harlem for false advertising that they would give free cans of paint.
+They picketed supermarkets and once closed a paint store in Harlem for false advertising that they would give free cans of paint.
 Her early experiences documented in an article by Caroline Bird in New York Magazine, titled "Black Womanpower", on March 10, 1969.

+Rice was known for her educational efforts, conducting workshops, seminars, and public speaking engagements to raise awareness about consumer rights and economic issues.
+She was a powerful voice in advocating for financial literacy and economic empowerment in minority communities.

 Florence M. Rice is a board director member for the Consumer Federation of America.

 In the early days of the women's movement, Rice was a long-time friend and activist associate of Florynce Kennedy.
 Correspondence between them can be found in Harvard University's Arthur and Elizabeth Schlesinger Library on the History of Women in America.
 (Papers of Florynce Kennedy).

 1970s

-In the 1970s Rice was appointed Special Consultant to the Consumer Advisory Council of the Federal Reserve Board.
+In the 1970s, Rice was appointed Special Consultant to the Consumer Advisory Council of the Federal Reserve Board.
 She has taught consumer education at Malcolm-King Harlem College.

 During the 1970s, Rice was appointed Special Consultant to the Consumer Advisory Council of the Federal Reserve Board.

 In 1975, she was an Official Member of the United States Delegation to the World Congress of the International Women's Year in Berlin.

 In 1976, she was a representative to the United Nations Congress of Non-governmental Organizations.